 The Company holds a 100% interest in the 78 square kilometre Gold Springs gold-silver project located on the Nevada-Utah border.
 In addition to drilling, the Company has completed rock chip sampling, preliminary mapping, soil sampling, stream sediment sampling, and a property-wide LIDAR, aero-magnetic and ZTEM geophysical surveys.
-The ZTEM geophysical survey identified many structural features related to mineralization, and the Company has developed resources on the Jumbo, Grey Eagle and Thor trends.
-Geological work identified 26 surface targets with outcropping gold mineralization, the majority of which are related to the ZTEM resistivity features.
+The ZTEM geophysical survey identified many structural features related to mineralization, and the Company has developed resources on the Jumbo (the North Jumbo and South Jumbo (Etna) resources), Grey Eagle and Thor trends.
+Geological work identified 26 surface targets with outcropping gold mineralization, the majority of which correspond to the ZTEM resistivity features.

-The gold-silver mineralization, at Jumbo, Thor and Grey Eagle, remains open to expansion laterally and to depth and the drilling has typically only penetrated the top 150 metres vertically below the surface at Jumbo (maximum drilled depth of 280 metres) and 130 metres below the surface at Grey Eagle (maximum drilled depth of 262 metres).
-As of the effective date of this MD&A, the Company has completed 239 drill holes at Gold Springs for a total of 35,490 meters
+The gold-silver mineralization, at North Jumbo, Etna, Thor and Grey Eagle, remains open to expansion laterally and to depth and the drilling has typically only penetrated the top 150 metres vertically below the surface at Jumbo (maximum drilled depth of 280 metres) and 130 metres below the surface at Grey Eagle (maximum drilled depth of 262 metres).